BFM Times

 • Exchange enabled wallets: supported chains & assets

-• How to choose the right wallet with built-in exchange
+• How to choose the right wallet with a built-in exchange

 • Common risks & best practices